 In the wake of the business's closure, I returned to university where I studied for a Master of Arts degree.
 It was here that the concept for This is Not a Lie was developed.
 It's also where the concept for Stained Glass was developed.
 Stained Glass is a short visual novel where every decision the reader makes leads to one of four different outcomes.
 Shortly after completing my MA, I also completed a Certificate IV in Training and Assessment.
 In 2018, I started teaching in the Professional Writing and Editing course at Box Hill Institute.

 The years 2019 and 2020 were extraordinarily productive.
 In 2019, the UK based independent publisher Dixi Books published a collection of my short stories titled Open Wounds.
-In 2020, they published my contemporary novel This is Not a Lie, an ethnographic/autoethnographic story about a rock band in which the twenty-two-year-old main character is a heroin addict and a closet homosexual.
+In 2020, they published my contemporary novel This is Not a Lie.
+Inspired by my own experiences in Melbourne's music scene in the early 1980s.

-I have recently finished my latest novel, titled Deafening Silence, about a veteran of the War in Afghanistan whose world is collapsing around him as he deals with PTSD.
-I am tutoring Adaptations: Literature and Screen at Federation University.
+In 2024, I completed my PhD in Literature and Creative Writing as well as my latest novel.
+Deafening Silence is a trauma fiction novel about a veteran of the War in Afghanistan whose world is collapsing around him as he deals with PTSD.